-The percent number of stations which show statistically significant positive and negative trends in the time series of the selected four annual n-day low flows for the three studied time frames obtained with the MK-PW, MK-TFPW and MK-BBS approaches are shown in bottom panels of Figure 3, where differences between the results of these approaches are especially evident.
-The following main conclusions can be drawn from the results presented in this figure:
+[21] The number of stations which show statistically significant positive and negative trends in time series of the selected four annual n-day low flows for the three studied time frames obtained with the MK-PW, MK-TFPW and MK-BBS approaches is shown in Figure 3 (bottom), where differences between the results of these approaches are especially evident.
+The following main conclusions can be drawn from the results presented in this figure.

-(1) The MK-PW approach is more conservative in identifying stations with significant trends as compared to the other two.
-Thus, the stations with weak signals would be overlooked by this approach; this observation confirms the previously reported results [Yue et al., 2002b] based on Monte Carlo simulation experiments.
+[22] 1.
+The MK-PW approach is more conservative in identifying stations with significant trends as compared to the other two.
+Thus the low-flow time series with weak trends are likely be overlooked by this approach in the presence of positive autocorrelations; this observation confirms the findings of Yue et al. [2002b] regarding the behavior of the PW approach.
+Additional discussion can be found in the work of Bayazit and Önöz [2007].

-(2) The MK-BBS approach give results that lie in between those obtained with the MK-PW and MK-TFPW.
+[23] 2.
+The MK-BBS approach give results that lie in between those obtained with the MK-PW and MK-TFPW.
 The possible reason behind this could be explained as follows.
-The MK-TFPW approach neglects the effects of higher order significant autocorrelations and that could result in higher number of significant trends.
-In addition to neglecting the effects of higher order significant autocorrelations, more importantly, the PW approach affects the slope of the original data values and hence the ability of the MK test to identify significant trends [Yue et al., 2002b; Fleming and Clark, 2002]; this could result in lower number of significant trends into account the short-term autocorrelation structure of the time series being tested.
+The MK-TFPW approach neglects the effects of higher-order dependencies by assuming an AR(1) structure and grossly overestimates the nominal significance level in the presence of positive autocorrelations; supporting results of Monte Carlo simulations are not shown.
+The overestimation is an increasing function of the magnitude of lag-1 autocorrelation and such a behavior could result in higher number of significant trends if positive autocorrelations dominate in the network.
+In addition to assuming an AR(1) structure, more importantly, the PW approach makes a positively (negatively) autocorrelated time series to appear less (more) trendy [Yue et al., 2002b, 2003; Fleming and Clark, 2002]; this behavior could result in lower number of significant trends if positive autocorrelations dominate which is the case for the RHBN.
+The MK-BBS approach relatively suffers less from such problems and also plausibly